NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 **Case #2** The top shelf of this case contains four blank books labeled "unspeakable tome."
 A fifth book hides behind them, a vacuous grimoire.
 Beneath these is a weathered and tarnished bronze griffon figurine of wondrous power, Unfortunately, when used, the griffon is fiendish, and attacks the wielder until slain at which time it returns to its statue form.
 This case also contains four jars, each containing the preserved eyestalk of a beholder.
 There are six other empty jars behind these.

 **Case #3** A petrified pseudodragon sits on top of this glass case, If returned to flesh, it could be convinced to serve as a familiar.
 The top shelf of this case contains a stuffed doll that bears an uncanny (but coincidental) similarity to one of the PCs—the doll is pierced with 20 spikes from a spiked devil.
-The doll radiates strong void energy, but has no apparent effect, A 4-inch-thick tome wrapped in chains sits next to the doll.
-The book is a tiny animated object and flies around the room, attacking everyone until slain, The book lists the names of 100 demons, including their home and details of their conquests.
+The doll radiates strong void energy, but has no apparent effect.
+A 4-inch-thick tome wrapped in chains sits next to the doll.
+The book is a tiny animated object and flies around the room, attacking everyone until slain.
+The book lists the names of 100 demons, including their home and details of their conquests.
 On the bottom shelf is a battered longsword sword cursed to cause the wielder to fly into a rage and attack anyone around them.

 In the center of the room is a vrock statue, Although bound in this form, the magic holding the fiend in place is set to release if the statue or any of the cases іs disturbed.
 The effect can be disarmed like a trap if discovered (DC 25 [[Skills#Perception|Perception]] check) and disabled (DC 28 [[Skills#Thievery|Thievery]] check).